 Full details and joining instructions will be sent to you on booking.

 We give some suggestions below, but more detailed suggestions together with a host of helpful links and videos are contained in our Expedition Skills Module Joining Instructions.

 The Expedition Skills Module Handbook contains all the details of the syllabus, the remit of the award and a skills check list.

-The official handbook of the ML and HML schemes is:
+The official handbook Mountain Training’s walking schemes is:

 Mountain Training handbook – Volume 1.
 Hillwalking.
 Steve Long.
 Mountain Training.

 Normally our courses are non-residential to allow you to select between a thermarest or 5 star hotel as you require.
 For this course, its all about your own portable home so we provide the campsites and you provide the tent.

 In order to attend a Expedition Skills Module you must meet the following requirements:

 - 1. Be registered specifically for the Expedition Skills Module with Mountain Training.